Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M916: Resume print after power failure

-*Supported in firmware 1.20 beta 2 and later.*
+*Supported in firmware 1.20 and later.*

 If the last print was not completed and resume information has been saved (either because the print was paused or because of a power failure), then the heater temperatures, tool selection, head position, mix ratio, mesh bed compensation height map etc. are restored from the saved values and printing is resumed.